blockchain-group/DIRECTGO/README.md

 >> [f_min, x_min, history] = dDirect_GLc(P, OPTS, D);
 ```

 This results in the same iterative sequence of the algorithm as in the previous example in this section.
-The *DIRECT-GLc* algorithm will terminate after 14 iterations and 1027 evaluations of the objective function.
+The *DIRECT-GLc* algorithm will terminate after 14 iterations and 1027 objective function evaluations.

 **Parallel algorithm usage**

 This section briefly explains how to use parallel versions of the algorithms.
 Assume a user wishes to use parallel code for the *PLOR* algorithm.
 First, a parallel implementation of the *PLOR* algorithm `parallel_dPlor.m` should be chosen.
-Next, a user should specify the number of workers (computational threads).
+Next, users should specify the number of workers (computational threads).
 For parallel *PLOR*, it is reasonable to select 2, as only two potential optimal hyper-rectangles are selected per iteration.
 In this case, `MATLAB` parallel pool size should be specified using the `parpool` command, after which the parallel algorithm should be executed:

 ```matlab
 >> parpool(2);
 >> [f_min, x_min, history] = parallel_dPlor(P, OPTS);
 ```

-By default, the `parpool` command starts the `MATLAB` pool on the local machine with one worker per physical CPU core.
+The `parpool` command default starts the `MATLAB` pool on the local machine with one worker per physical CPU core.
 Using `parpool(2)`, we limit the number of workers to 2.
 After this, the parallel code is executed using both workers.
-However, it should be taken into account that creating parallel `parpool` takes some time.
+However, it should be considered that creating a parallel `parpool` takes some time.
 Therefore, using the parallel *PLOR* algorithm is inefficient in solving simple problems.
-The use of parallel codes should address higher-dimensionality, more expensive optimization problems.
+Using parallel codes should address higher-dimensionality and more expensive optimization problems.
 When all necessary calculations in parallel mode are finished, the following command:

 ```matlab
 >> delete(gcp);